sinesy/GitBookLegacy/3-1-5-3-Grid-component-filled-by-a-server-side-JS.md

    ],
    "moreRows": true
 }
 ```

-How to generate the list of javascript objects to pass to the &#8220; **valueObjectList** &#8220;?
+How to generate the list of javascript objects to pass to the “ **valueObjectList** “?
 The easiest way is through the  **utils.getPartialResult**  method.
 This method has been designed to work with a grid: it support data pagination, data filtering and sorting.
-It means that when the end user will scroll data in the grid, apply filters or sort columns, these settings will be passed automatically behind the scene to this business component and the getPartialResult method will use them automatically: you have just to define the &#8220;base&#8221; SQL query in getPartialResult and this method will enhance the &#8220;base&#8221; SQL with what needed to manage pagination, filtering/sorting conditions.
+It means that when the end user will scroll data in the grid, apply filters or sort columns, these settings will be passed automatically behind the scene to this business component and the getPartialResult method will use them automatically: you have just to define the “base” SQL query in getPartialResult and this method will enhance the “base” SQL with what needed to manage pagination, filtering/sorting conditions.

 **Notice the difference between getPartialResult and executeQuery: the second always get back the whole result set, not a block of data end it ignores the filtering/sorting conditions coming from the grid.
 Pay attention to its usage: you should not use to get the main data to pass back to the grid: the right method to use is getPartialResult.**

-In a real scenario, usually the javascript code to write is never as easy as the one reported in the screenshot above, otherwise it would have been easier to use directly a &#8220;Grid component automatically/manually created&#8221; and use SQL.
+In a real scenario, usually the javascript code to write is never as easy as the one reported in the screenshot above, otherwise it would have been easier to use directly a “Grid component automatically/manually created” and use SQL.
 A typical scenario when you have to use javascript is when you cannot retrieve all data you need to pass to the grid through a single SQL query.
 Consequently, you could have the need to:

 * fetch the main data through getPartialResult